SuvadeepMukherjee/Backend-Interview-Notes/express/routing.md

 ### Q4: What are route handlers ?

+**Answer**:
-**Answer**:The following are the salient points about route handlers

-1. *second argument passed* to app.get() or app.post()
+functions that are responsible for handling requests to specific endpoints (routes) in an application ,in the below code snippet route handler is the *second argument passed* to app.get() or app.post()
-2.  route handler function is used to *process the request and generate a response*

 ```javascript
 //define a route for handling get requests